factisresearch/dockercook/README.md

 # Emacs support

-There's a basic `cookfile-mode.el` in the repository :-)
+There's a basic `cookfile-mode.el` in the repository.

 # Motivation / Tutorial